voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Directory for hiera to manage for eyaml keys.
-Default: $confdir/keys Note: If using PE 2013.x+ and code-manager set the keysdir under the $confdir/code-staging directory to allow the code manager to sync the keys to all PuppetServers Example: /etc/puppetlabs/code-staging/keys
+Note: If using PE 2013.x+ and code-manager set the keysdir under the $confdir/code-staging directory to allow the code manager to sync the keys to all PuppetServers Example: /etc/puppetlabs/code-staging/keys

 Default value: `undef`